0xBasti42/stabilityeth/README.md

 Visit [StabilityETH](https://stability-eth.io/registry/) to verify a dApp and start earning Performance Based Returns (PBR).
 New EVM chains can be deployed automatically from the UI.

+## Contact

+The primary security contact for StabilityETH is security@islalabs.co.

 ## Security

 Audited by [Zellic V12](https://zellic.ai/) AI scan — [report](./audit/zellic-V12-AI-scan/latest/core/0xBasti42_stabilityeth__main_64e4572_findings_2026-03-06-findings).
 No valid findings.